heyhenry/Mankai/mission.md

 # to do next
+- Swap tkinter library from
-- Create wireframe for the register and login pages (in process of register page)
+- Create wireframe for the register and login pages x

 # waaay later
 - implement email field and save data (probably at the registeration level), for potentially recovering account or newsletters or changelog updates?